All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Debut: Chapter 222 (Manga), Episode 146 (Anime)

-One of the original five members of the Blackbeard Pirates and the group's marksman, Van Augur is a masterful sharpshooter who lives up to his role and epithet, sniping with a large ornate rifle.
-Augur is typically reserved and stoic and defers to his Captain.
-After the timeskip, he becomes one of the Ten Titanic Captains and the captain of the Third Ship
+One of the original five members of the Blackbeard Pirates and the group's marksman, Van Auger is a masterful sharpshooter who lives up to his role and epithet, sniping with a large ornate rifle.
+Auger is typically reserved and stoic and defers to his Captain.
+After the timeskip, he becomes one of the Ten Titanic Captains and the captain of the Third Ship.

-- BFG: Van Augur has a very big, long rifle named Senriku.
+- BFG: Van Auger has a very big, long rifle named Senriku.

 - Cold Sniper: Calm, stern and deeply believes in fate.
-Also a very capable sniper, able to shoot seagulls from miles of distance.
+Also a very capable sniper, able to shoot down seagulls from miles away.

-- Cool Gun: A large rifle as with detailed carvings on it, as long as he is tall (and Augur is very tall).
+- Cool Gun: A large rifle as with detailed carvings on it, as long as he is tall (and Auger is very tall).

 - Cool Hat: Wears a large one resembling a typical pirate's hat that is one of his distinguishing features.

-- Dull Surprise: The typical expression of Van Augur, except for a tiny instance of Slasher Smile while fightning Ace.
+- Dull Surprise: The typical expression of Van Auger, except for a tiny instance of Slasher Smile while fightning Ace.